StephenBanbury/jekyll-blank-template/_posts/2019-02-17-week-three-appjam-1.markdown

 <br>
 **The thesaurus**<br>
 The thesaurus is used, usually, to find similar (synonym) or opposite (antonym) words.
 However, a synonym can sometimes stretch the original meaning so far from its origin that the connection breaks.
 This can be interesting to explore in itself - the point where meaning is lost in translation and new meanings - or a lack of - unfold.
 The image below shows the result of playing with a thesaurus in attempting to create sentences similar in meaning to the original but using completely different words.
 Each word is replaced by a synonym, then the new word replaced with a synonym of its own, and so on.
-The most synificant disconnects have been highlighted in red.
-The most stark disconnections are where there are multiple meanings for a word, particularly where each of those meanings are relatively sparce in terms of their own synonyms.
+The most significant disconnects have been highlighted in red.
+The most stark disconnections are where there are multiple meanings for a word, particularly where each of those meanings are relatively sparse in terms of their own synonyms.
 For example, 'brown' is very specific - it has few alternatives - but 'fawn' is one of them.
 However, there are more meanings than those associated with 'brown' only.
-We can therefore easily get words, such as 'baby-buck' which have nothing whatsover to do with the colour brown and ends up providing potential new sentences with totally new meanings.
+We can therefore easily get words, such as 'baby-buck' which have nothing whatsoever to do with the colour brown and ends up providing potential new sentences with totally new meanings.
 <br><br>
 ![app-jam-mind-map-2](\images\app-jam-mind-map-2.jpg)<br><br>
 <br>
-A startling result of this break-down can be seen in the difference betwen the first and last sentences: -
+A startling result of this break-down can be seen in the difference between the first and last sentences: -
 >The quick brown fox jumps over the lazy dog
 <br>
 >The bountiful angelic phony promenades facing the baffled assistant